rebelsky/sams-assorted-musings-reflections/narren-brown.md

-At some point, Narren followed this interest in supporting teaching to Grinnell's Center for Teaching, Learning, and Assessment (CTLA [11]), where he became assistant director.
+At some point, Narren followed this interest in supporting teaching to Grinnell's Center for Teaching, Learning, and Assessment (CTLA [11]), where he became Associate Director.
 In that role, Narren is responsible for the latest phase of my career.
 In one of our many discussions about diversity in CS, Narren said something like: "Sam, if you really want to make a difference in attracting a more diverse